 The 5G system shall support applications on an Application Server connected to a CPN or PIN.

-The 5G system shall be able to support PINs with PIN Elements subscribed to more than one network operator.
+The 5G system shall be able to support PINs with PIN Elements subscribed to more than one network operator (e.g., a PIN Element that is a MUSIM UE and subscribes to different operators respectively, one PIN Element subscribed to network operator A and another PIN Element subscribed to network operator B).

 Subject to regulatory requirements and operator policy, the 5G system shall support an efficient data path within the CPN for intra-CPN communications.